imdevan/imdevan.github.io/about-me/index.md

 I currently work at [IBM Design](http://www.ibm.com/design/) and live in Austin, TX.
 I work as a [front end developer](http://i.imgur.com/bA3Rn7E.gif) on project Whitewater.
-My team makes it our priority to find the best tools and practices being used in by top tech companies and how they can be adopted by IBMers.
-We currently provide Github, Slack, Safari Books Online, and Mural to 1900+ IBM teams.
+My team makes it our priority to find the best tools and practices being used in by top tech companies and learn how they can be adopted by IBMers.
+We currently provide Github, Slack, Safari Books Online, and Mural to 2200+ IBM teams.

 Previously, I've worked at GE, the CGI group, and Texas A&M.